Ochne: Mythology

 The Tanagran Ochne fell in love with her cousin Eunostus, a young hero who was very handsome and virtuous.
 She confessed her love to him, and not only he rebuffed her advances repulsed, but also decided to report her behaviour to her three brothers, Echemus, Leon and Bucolus.
 In fear of her enamorment being made known to her family, Ochne thwarted Eunostus's plans by reaching her brothers first and falsely accusing him of forcing himself on her, and then urged them to kill him in revenge.

 The brothers were enraged and lay in ambush in order to surprise and slay Eunostus.
-Eunostus's father Elieus however found out, arrested all three and put them in bonds, which filled the remorseful Ochne with terror.
+Eunostus's father Elieus however found out the identities of his son's killers, arrested all three and put them in bonds, which filled the remorseful Ochne with terror.
 Pitying her brothers and wanting to rid herself of her love-caused torments, she went willingly to Elieus and confessed her crime, and he in turn informed her father Colonus.
 Colonus decided to banish all three of his sons, while Ochne took her life by jumping from a cliff to her death.